 Chair Heather has an important role in setting the overall strategic direction of the OSC and she liaises with the Finance minister.
 That's Peter Bethlenfalvy who himself has an interesting profile, having been Chief Investment Officer of a $5B firm and President of TD Securities in the US.
 He previously vetoed a rule the OSC had proposed banning certain fees on mutual funds.
 The government also made four commissioner appointments without seeking input from the OSC.
 Those who believe in less regulation have reason for hope.

 I support a move to a "buyer beware" approach to securities regulation.
 All the rules the OSC comes up with do not result in meaningful investor protection.
 Most market participants find ways of screwing over investors in perfectly law-abiding ways.
 And ultimately, people always find outlets for their speculative urges.
 If securities are hyper-regulated, then people will gamble in real estate or cryptos.
 People have lost billions in cryptos and the OSC was largely powerless.
 And Bridging Finance ran a two-bit scheme right under the OSC's watchful eye and they did nothing until the losses amounted to more than a billion dollars.
-I'll have much more to say about all this, I believe this situation presents a great opening for all those who believe the OSC is adrift.

 The Globe article was written by Greg McArthur and Andrew Willis, it's almost 4k words, you can read it here if you must.